huy923/book_store/README.md

 Follow every command below to put it running in your machine

-1. Setting Repository in your machine
+1. Setting Repository in your machine but make sure you have Python 3.11 or lower

     ```CMD
-    git clone https://github.com/Rvjonh/django_bookstore.git     # clone the repository in the actual dir
-    py -m venv .venv    # creates a python environment
+    python -m venv .venv    # creates a python environment
-    .venv\Scripts\activate.bat  # activate the environment (Windows)
+    .venv\Scripts\activate  # activate the environment (Windows)
+    source .venv/bin/activate  # activate the environment (Linux / MacOS)
     pip install -r requirements.txt     # install dependencies for the project (ej. django)
     ```

 2. Configure your local variables (Windows)

     ```.ENV
-    copy .env-copy .env     # Make a copy of the file
+    copy .env-copy .env     # Make a copy of the file (Windows)
+    cp .env-copy .env     # Make a copy of the file (Linux / MacOS)
     You need to fill all the variables ... to put it work full correctly
     ```